QR codes have come a long way since they were developed for tracking individual components in car factories in the early 1990s.

 - The Key Points for Deploying QR Codes in Marketing

-QR code stands for Quick Response Code which can be scanned and decoded by different devices such as scanners, mobile phones, and tablets.
+QR code stands for Quick Response Code.
+It can be scanned and decoded by different devices such as scanners, mobile phones and tablets.
 It uses pixels arranged in a square grid to store information such as links to websites, songs, social profiles, and more.

-QR Code Marketing is a type of advertising/promotional technique that uses QR codes for advertising products and services or increase brand awareness.
+QR Code Marketing is an advertising/promotional technique that uses QR codes to advertise products and services or increase brand awareness.

 QR codes for marketing can be used in many ways, such as on flyers, business cards, billboards, and social media profiles.
-These strategies help companies to get app downloads, increase their following on social media, drive more traffic to the website, increase leads, share contact details, personalize the experience, build email lists, and so on.
+These strategies help companies:

 For example, L’Oréal USA used QR codes inside taxis to engage customers stuck in traffic.
-This campaign promoted a range of different product lines that linked QR codes to videos about how to use these products and redirected them to the store page.
-At the end of this campaign, the brand managed to increase its app downloads by 80%.
+This campaign promoted a range of product lines that linked QR codes to videos about how to use these products and redirected them to the store page.
+This campaign helped the brand increase its app downloads by 80%.

 #1 They are cost-effective

 In the same way, buying ad space in a newspaper or magazine can cost you thousands of bucks.
-With QR codes, you can easily take users to your landing page and save space that would have otherwise gone into printing lengthy information details.
+With QR code marketing, you can easily take users to your landing page and save space that would have otherwise gone into printing lengthy information details.